coolsamson7/service/README.md

 ![image](https://github.com/coolsamson7/service/assets/19403960/9e8256cd-4e4b-4f93-a842-c9fcf5f46cb9)

-The current state of the infrastructure can be vieweed in form of a graph that shows running processes, the hosted components, and the current communciaiton flows.
+The current state of the infrastructure can be viewed in form of a graph that shows running processes, the hosted components, and the current communication flows.

 ![image](https://github.com/coolsamson7/service/assets/19403960/ebb190c1-31e0-480d-85e6-592b800c4241)